versatica/mediasoup/BUILDING.md

 Check the meaning of these macros in the [Logger.h](worker/include/Logger.h) header file.

-In order to instruct the **mediasoup** Node.js module to use the `Debug` mediasoup worker binary, an environment variable must be set before running the Node.js application or the internal test units:
+In order to instruct the **mediasoup** Node.js module to use the `Debug` mediasoup worker binary, an environment variable must be set before running the Node.js application or the JavaScript test units:

 ```bash
 $ MEDIASOUP_BUILDTYPE=Debug node myapp.js
 ```

-Or, in order to run the internal test units with the `Debug` mediasoup worker:
+Or, in order to run the JavaScript test units with the `Debug` mediasoup worker:

 ```bash
 $ MEDIASOUP_BUILDTYPE=Debug gulp test-debug
 ```

+### `make test`

+Builds the `mediasoup-worker-test` test unit binary at `worker/out/Debug/` in `Debug` mode.

 ### `make xcode`